robhagemans/monobit/YAFF.md

         @@@..

-    # Or for example, just a text label.
+    # Or for example, just a tag.
     # A glyph may contain per-glyph metrics
     latin_c:
         ....